LuciferUchiha/old.georgerowlands.ch/docs/readingWatchingList.md

 ---
-sidebar_position: 2
+sidebar_position: 3
-title: Reading/Watching List
+title: Reading&Watching List
 description: A collection of articles, books and videos I have read or watched and would recommend to others
 ---